jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 **How Can We Protect Against This Attack?**

-The withdrawal script must protect against this case by enforcing a set of “required participants” for all deposits (even those that came after the deposit which the script is attached to).
+The withdrawal script must protect against this case by enforcing a set of “required participants” for **all** deposits (even those that came after the deposit which the script is attached to).

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiau2ea4b4kzzuygef3v5pu32zxh6idhk2pwgm5fzc72225xnp4biq)

 If a deposit is made which does not include all the required participants, and the L2 mints wrapped tokens for that deposit, the withdrawal script should consider that L2 state transition **invalid** (the minting of those tokens violates the state transition function).

-This means that the set of “required participants” must be defined **during the first deposit to the bridge**, and the withdrawal scripts must enforce that every deposit which comes after this must include that enshrined set of signers.
+This means that the set of “required participants” must be defined **during the first deposit to the bridge**, and the withdrawal scripts must enforce that every deposit must include that enshrined set of signers.
 As long as there is one honest actor amongst the enshrined signers, the deposits are secure.

 This solution is effective in what it aims to do.
 It makes it exceedingly difficult to create an insecure deposit.
-However, it makes it exceedingly simple for an actor to bring the system to a screeching halt.
+However, it makes it exceedingly simple for an actor to make the system stop functioning.

 **Liveness Failures**